This article originally appeared on VICE Canada.

-Through a combination of one-liners, stand-up comedy, and frank discussions about his own depression, Neal Brennan manages to make Sad Dude seem like less of a caricature and more like an actual, complex individual with whom you’d like to share a plate of nachos and discuss your childhood.
-His disclosure of trauma doesn’t feel sympathy-hungry, and his self-deprecation towards his own sex (he makes fun of testosterone and “dudes who say dumb shit about sex,” for example) puts him at odds with jerk-off humor that is all-too-often a part of the male comic arsenal.
+Through a combination of one-liners, stand-up comedy, and frank discussions about his own depression, Neal Brennan manages to make sad dude seem like less of a caricature and more like an actual, complex individual with whom you’d like to share a plate of nachos and discuss your childhood.
+His disclosure of trauma doesn’t feel sympathy-hungry, and his self-deprecation toward his own sex (he makes fun of testosterone and “dudes who say dumb shit about sex,” for example) puts him at odds with jerk-off humor that is all-too-often a part of the male comic arsenal.

 Forgetting Sarah Marshall